Special Transportation Studies

 2. The City of East Peoria Stormwater Management Planning

-The City of East Peoria received $30,000 to inventory and access the City’s storm sewer infrastructure in selected high need areas, particularly along the bluff, to understand the extent of erosion and sedimentation issues related to transportation.
+The City of East Peoria received $30,000 to inventory and assess the City’s storm sewer infrastructure in selected high need areas, particularly along the bluff, to understand the extent of erosion and sedimentation issues related to transportation.
+The final report is available here.

 TCRPC made $90,000 available for funding Special Transportation Studies and awarded the following two projects: